HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 ### Websockets Security Considerations

-Below are the considerations for a websockets implementation.

 Subscribers SHOULD only use and Hub's SHOULD only accept connections made over the secure _wss://_ websocket protocol and not the unsecured _ws://_ websocket protocol.